 Doctors react skeptically to the debate surrounding the issue of force-feeding.
 Switching to artificial nutrition means great physical and psychological stress.
 A delicate matter that needs to be approached carefully.
 Because, according to Dr. Peter Weiss, the artificially nourished body is going back to an emergency program: from blood pressure to the functioning of white blood cells, spinal cord and thyroid gland, in fact everything changes in hunger patients.

 Red Army Faction (RAF) terrorist HOLGER MEINS starved in his hunger strike down to 86 lbs, in spite of being force-fed.
 You never know if he would have lived without being tortured and poisoned.
-In 1981, 11 of 12 Irish hunger strikers survived for longer (59-73 days) without being force-fed.
-In Great Britain, force-feeding had been abolished in the 1970s after it had killed several Irish hunger strikers.
+Michael Gaughan lost 76 lbs of body weight in 64 days of hunger strike in spite of being fore-fed.

 11. Refeeding Syndrome demystified